ethanillingsworth/SyntaxForge/README.md

 Ready to contribute? **[Check out our open issues!](https://github.com/your-username/SyntaxForge/issues)**

+**New to contributing?** Check out our comprehensive [Contributing Guide](CONTRIBUTING.md) for detailed setup instructions and guidelines.

 ---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Community Guidelines

+We are committed to fostering a welcoming and inclusive environment for all contributors and users.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand our community standards and expectations.

 ## 🙏 Acknowledgments